zhangshi0512/cs5330_project02_imageRetrieval/README.md

 ### 3. Extensions and Example Images

-The two extensions I proceed with are:
+The several extensions I proceed with are:
 - Function to compute features from the co-occurrence matrix.
 - Function to compute histograms of Laws filter responses.
 - Function to compute histograms of Gabor filter responses.